 Not Wheelchair Accessible

 Assemblage artist using words, phrases and poetry to inspire 3 dimensional interpretations.
 I like to use found objects and a variety of mixed mediums such as resin, wood, metal and clay to make three dimensional representations of sayings and phrases I find meaningful and visually captivating.
 I am drawn to social issues of women and children, as well as those around mental health.
-I was born and raised in East Vancouver to a mother that struggled with mental health issues and an absent father that struggled with addiction.
-In those years there was less awareness and acceptance surrounding such issues.
-I now work with high risk indigenous youth; many that have roots in East Vancouver as well.
-Many of my art pieces are based on the vulnerability and resilience I see in the individuals I work with and my own past.
-I witness youth that struggle with gender identity and mental health, as well as those struggling with body issues and bodies that have been harmed by others or from self harm.
+I was born and raised in East Vancouver.
+Many of my art pieces are based on the vulnerability and resilience I see in my work.
 I try to encourage expression through art for healing whenever possible.
-Often I like my art to say something and not be subtle, so there isn’t room for misinterpretation.
+Often I like my art to play on words or to address uncomfortable issues to raise awareness.
 My dream is to do large scale collaborative art installations on social issue.

 Patrick Leach trained in pottery and ceramics from George Leach and Master Potter Erdman Tuemp, both from Lillooet, who taught him pottery and glazing techniques.
 He specializes in a technique called sgraffito, which involves glazing pieces and then hand-carving them after they have been fired to reveal the contrasting clay colour beneath.These one-of-a-kind finished pieces represent landscapes, geometrics, and scenes from ancient and traditional rock paintings and basket weavings.
 He has been running his studio since 2008.